 Non-Resident - Springfield Corporate Limits Property Taxpayer Account - For adults who do not live in but own property within the corporate limits of the City of Springfield.

 - Lincoln Library issues a free library card to a non-resident adult owning property within the corporate limits of the City of Springfield per the specifications of the Illinois Local Library Act – 75 ILCS 5/4-7(12) and the Illinois Administrative Code – 23 ILAC Sec.
-3050.70: “The non-resident fee shall not apply to a non-resident who, as an individual or as a partner, principal stockholder, or other joint owner, owns or leases property that is taxed for library service or is a senior administrative officer of a firm, business, or other corporation owning taxable property within the city, incorporated town, village or township upon the presentation of the most recent tax bill upon that taxable property or a copy of the commercial lease of that taxable property”.
+3050.70: “The non-resident fee shall not apply to a non-resident who, as an individual or as a partner, principal stockholder, or other joint owner, owns or leases property that is taxed for library service or is a senior administrative officer of a firm, business, or other corporation owning taxable property within the district, upon presentation of the most recent tax bill on that taxable property.”

 Non-Resident - Non-Springfield Corporate Limit Residents Account - For non-residents within the State of Illinois who do not reside or own property within the corporate limits of the City of Springfield or any other public library service area.

-- Lincoln Library issues a library card for an annual fee to non-residents per the specifications of the Illinois Administrative Code – 23 ILAC Sec 3050.25(a) with exceptions set by Illinois Local Library Act – 75 ILCS 5/4-7(8) and the Illinois Administrative Code – 23 ILAC Sec.
-3050.80: “A non-resident shall apply for a non-resident library card at the closest public library.
+- Lincoln Library issues a library card for an annual fee to non-residents per the specifications of the Illinois Administrative Code – 23 ILAC Sec 3050.25(a): “A non-resident shall apply for a non-resident library card at the closest public library.
 The factor for determining the closest public library shall be the residence of the non-resident.
 Non-residents shall apply at the participating public library in the school district in which the non-resident has his or her principal residence unless, due to the commonality of community interests, library services at another library that is physically closer may better serve the needs of the non-resident.”
+Exceptions are set by Illinois Local Library Act – 75 ILCS 5/4-7(8) and the Illinois Administrative Code – 23 ILAC Sec.
+3050.80.